renato-macedo/100DaysOfCode/README.md

 ## Day 28/29/30
 Since I didn't know what I wanted for the UI, I wasted a lot of time trying libraries and redoing things.
 Anyway, always make a prototype

+## Day 31/32/33/34
+the web app and extension are finally working together but with a few bugs, after fixing them I might start working on the mobile app